ARTERIO VENOUS FISTULA

 - What is an arteriovenous fistula (AVF)?

-An AVF is a direct communication between an artery and a vein.
+An Arteriovenous Fistula (AVF) is direct communication between an artery and a vein.
 It is considered as an abnormality when it happens spontaneously in the body.
-But for the purpose of long term hemodialysis, this communication is deliberately created as a surgery.
+But for the purpose of long-term hemodialysis, this communication is deliberately created as a surgery.

 - Why is it done?

 During haemodialysis, blood is drawn out of the body, cleaned by the artificial kidney called dialyzer mounted on a dialysis machine and returned to the body.
 This process requires a supply of a fairly large quantity of blood (around 200ml per minute) to the dialyzer for efficient dialysis.
 The blood flow in a normal vein is very much less.
 By creating this surgical short circuit, more arterial blood will flow in the vein; this causes an increase in the size, thickness and blood flow in the vein.
 It then becomes easy to puncture this vessel for hemodialysis.